in the allegorical film art

 by Gary W. Wright

-Curiously, like some film stars before him, Benjamin Geza Affleck-Boldt aka Ben (BA) Affleck graduated from acting in films to creating film art.
-However, unlike other film artists of the dread allegorical Zone War era that implicitly exploded into being after a helicopter crash killed actor/writer/director Vic Morrow and illegally hired and employed child extras Renee Chen and My-Ca Le around 2:20 am in the morning of July 23, 1982 on the George Folsey jr. produced John Landis set of the twilit, allegorical, computer generated imagery (CGI) enhanced and Kathleen Kennedy associate produced and Frank Marshall produced Landis, Joe Dante, George Miller and Steven Spielberg film TWILIGHT ZONE: THE MOVIE (1983), BA was a child in 1982 and thus implicitly more traumatized by the TZ disaster like most child and teen audience members at the time.
-A shocked and tramautized outrage that BA implicitly channelled when he co-wrote with Aaron Stockard and directed his first twilit, allegorical and CGI free indie docufeature film GONE BABY GONE (2007), released on September 5, 2007 and inspired by the twilit and allegorical Dennis Lehane novel Gone Baby Gone (1998).
+Curiously, like some film stars before him like Sean Penn and Robert Redford, Benjamin Geza Affleck-Boldt aka Ben Affleck graduated from acting in films to creating film art.
+However, unlike other film artists of the dread allegorical Zone War era that erupted after a shocking and outraging helicopter crash killed actor/writer/director Vic Morrow and illegally hired and employed child extras Renee Chen and Myca Le around 2:20 am in the early morning of July 23, 1982 on the George Folsey jr. produced John Landis set of the twilit, allegorical, Kathleen Kennedy associate produced, Frank Marshall produced and Landis and Steven Spielberg executive produced Landis, Spielberg, Joe Dante and George Miller docufeature film TWILIGHT ZONE: THE MOVIE (1983), Affleck was a child in 1982 and thus was a part of the young Boomer brat generation that was more traumatized and outraged by the TZ disaster like than most adult audience members and film artists were at the time.
+A shocked fury that Affleck implicitly channelled when he co-wrote with Aaron Stockard and directed his first twilit, allegorical and computer generated imagery (CGI) free indie docufeature film GONE BABY GONE (2007), released on September 5, 2007 and inspired by the twilit and allegorical Dennis Lahane indie docufiction novel Gone Baby Gone (1998).

 “I always believed